Hashim-Muneeb/Dice-Challenge/README.md

 # Dice-Challenge
-Simple Dice game using Html , CSS and JavaScript
+Simple Dice game using Html , CSS and JavaScript for practice